This blog post is all about the things you need to buy BEFORE backpacking Asia.

 6. Before Backpacking Asia, Plan, But Stay Flexible

-It’s good to have a rough itinerary, but the beauty of backpacking in Southeast Asia is how spontaneous it can be.
-You might fall in love with a place and want to stay longer or meet fellow travellers who recommend a spot you didn’t even know about.
+You might fall in love with a place and want to stay longer or meet other travellers who recommend a spot you didn’t even know about.

-So, plan the essentials but leave some room for flexibility—it’s part of the adventure!
+So, plan the essentials but leave some room for flexibility, it’s part of the adventure!

 With so many incredible destinations in Southeast Asia, it can be hard to narrow down where to go.
-Here are five spots you absolutely shouldn’t miss on your backpacking journey:

 1. Ha Long Bay, Vietnam